CODEPhylo/phylospec/docs/language.md

 RlAtlas atlas = readAtlas("atlas.csv");
 ```

+Extensions are defined in *component libraries*.
+A component library is a JSON file describing every additional types and functions.
+Check out the [JSON schema](../schema/component-library.schema.json) and the [core component library](../schema/phylospec-core-component-library.json) to see how this looks like.

 #### 3.2.
 Engine Blocks

 There can be engine-specific blocks that are not part of the language and can be used to configure the engine. _These blocks must not change the model specified and will be ignored by any other engine._